Basic Policy of Establishing Internal Control Systems

 Achievements left behind

-It has a long track record in both the public and private sectors.
+We have a proven track record in both the public and private sectors.

 Number of projects per year